-It’s the Swedish Television (SVT) who are the broadcasting company that arranges the Swedish Eurovision selection.
-For the 60th time (or for the 19th time on a tour in Sweden), SVT have decided to use the Melodifestivalen as their selection to find the best act to compete for Sweden in the Eurovision Song Contest 2020.
+For the 61st time (or for the 20th time as a tour in Sweden), Swedish Television, i.e. SVT, have decided to use the Melodifestivalen as their selection to find the best song and artist who will represent Sweden in the music competition Eurovision Song Contest 2021.

 Where and when can I submit my song/s?

-What will happen after the submition has closed?
+What will happen after the song submission has closed?

-When the submission has closed, SVT will go trough all songs and select a collection of them.
-After that, a national jury will listen to all the selected songs and will choose 14 songs, which they want to see take part in Melodifestivalen 2020.
-When the jury’s job is finished, SVT the editorial staff at Melodifestivalen will select their half of 14 songs, including to select a song to the invited wild card from the P4 Nästa contest.
+When the submission has closed, SVT will listen to all the submitted songs and select the best ones.
+These songs, approximately one thousand, will then get through to the national jury which has the task is to choose 14 songs that they think is the best hits for the competition.
+When the jury’s job is finished, the editorial staff at Melodifestivalen will select additional 14 songs, which includes to select a song to the invited wild card from the P4 Nästa contest.

 Rules and regulations (FAQ)

-Yes, the Melodifestivalen are open for anyone – including non-Swedish citizen – to take part both as song writers and as artist(s).
-In the song writing team, at least one (1) of you is needed to be a Swedish citizen.
-However, this rule does not apply if you want take part as an artist.
+The Melodifestivalen are open for anyone* – including non-Swedish citizens – to take part both as song writers and as artist(s).
+However, at least one person in the song writing team is needed to be a Swedish citizen and/or being registered in Sweden (no later than August 24, 2020).
+This rule does not apply if you want take part as an artist.

-Please note that SVT has a policy that at least half of the line-up has to include songs done entirely or partly by female song writers.
+SVT has a policy that at least half of the line-up must include songs done entirely or partly by female song writers.
+This means that it is wise to start collaborations outside your own circle of song writer colleagues**.

 The song requirements

-Only songs that has never been public to the public* are allowed to take part in the 2020 edition of Melodifestivalen.
+Only songs which has never been public to the public* can take part in the 2021 edition of Melodifestivalen.
 In the contest, SVT will decide when the 28 competing entries will be released on the public platforms**.

 The participating songs must be nor longer than 3 minutes (but not shorter than 2 minutes)***.